Staff Sergeant Randy Fincham

-Randy joined the Vancouver Police Department in September of 1997.
+Randy joined the VPD in September of 1997.
 He began his career in District One, the West End and central business district.
 He was a bicycle patrol officer, a member of the Crowd Control Unit and a Field Trainer.

 In July of 2002, Randy was selected for the Emergency Response Team, where he was responsible for developing, briefing and executing operational plans to resolve critical incidents.
 During his time in ERT, he was an instructor and mentored members of the Vancouver Police Department and other municipal police agencies at the Justice Institute of British Columbia.
 While with the Emergency Response Team, he received a Chief Constables Unit Citation.

 In 2008, Randy went back to patrol, working in District Three, the southeast area of Vancouver.
 He joined the Robbery / Assault / Arson Unit in March 2009.

 In October of 2009, Randy was seconded to the Vancouver 2010 Integrated Security Unit (ISU) as a Team Commander, where he was responsible for supervising the 2010 Olympic Torch Relay Security Team during the Olympic Torch’s 45,000 kilometre journey across Canada.

 Following the Olympics, in February of 2010, Randy returned to an investigative role with the Major Crime Section, where he continued to coach and mentor fellow officers as an investigator and acting sergeant.